trujilml/employee-tracker/README.md

 - [Developed With](#Developed-with)

 ## Installation
+- This file can be cloned through GitHub into your own repository by selecting the above Code button.
+- The following npm packages listed in the `Developed With` tab are required to install prior to running `node server.js` and initiating the command line.
+- To view the database through MySQL, please type `mysql -u root -p`.
+Please note that with the dotenv package, you will need to add your MySQL password in the respective .env file and add it to the .gitignore file in order to prevent confidental information from leaking.

 ## Usage
+- Open the terminal through either the Integrated Terminal on VS Code or through the Terminal application on Mac OS following the cloned upload of the file with their respective installers present (please view `Developed With` below).
+- Type `node server.js` to get started.
+- This application allows the user to view, add, edit, and delete their employees, employees' roles, departments, and managers.
+Users can interact freely in this application.

 ## Developed With
 - MySQL2 - Continuation package of MySQL.
 Relational database management system that ensures fast connection to host servers and web databases.
 The database involves hosting and retrieving the date of the employee, role and manager tables. - https://www.npmjs.com/package/mysql2